-“In the minds of his followers,” wrote Le Monde, “the time is right for Sarkozy who will be able to present himself as the only statesman capable of facing the crisis and is the only republican who can take on the challenge posed by the FN,” the far-right Front national that took almost 18 percent support in last year’s presidential election.
+“In the minds of his followers,” writes Le Monde, “the time is right for Sarkozy who will be able to present himself as the only statesman capable of facing the crisis and is the only republican who can take on the challenge posed by the FN,” the far-right Front national that took almost 18 percent support in last year’s presidential election.

-Sarkozy’s former budget minister and protégé Jean-François Copé is considered more of a hardliner on immigration issues than the former president himself but he is mistrusted by centrist republicans like former prime minister François Fillon who, in turn, is unlikely to win back voters from the far right.
+Sarkozy’s former budget minister and protégé, Jean-François Copé, is considered more of a hardliner on immigration issues than the former president himself, but he is mistrusted by centrist republicans like former prime minister François Fillon who, in turn, is unlikely to win back voters from the far right.

 Although Copé was declared the winner in a leadership election last year, Fillon insisted that the primary results had been skewed in his rival’s favor.
 A reelection is expected later this year.

-Sarkozy may be able to obfuscate the divisions for a while longer but the need of keeping all ideological factions satisfied also explains why his domestic policy was often one of inaction — despite the “hyperactive” image he cultivated while in office.
+Sarkozy may be able to obfuscate divisions for a while longer, but the need of keeping all ideological factions satisfied explains why his domestic policy, despite the “hyperactive” image he cultivated while in office, was often one of inaction.

-In opposition to Hollande, the right’s economic policy divisions are less pronounced.
-Virtually all conservatives would rather balance the budget faster and make it easier for firms to do business in France.
+In opposition to Hollande, the right’s economic divisions are less urgent.
+Virtually all conservatives would balance the budget faster and make it easier for firms to do business in France.

 Sarkozy may be able to keep the divisions at bay when most, if not all, of the factions in his party can tolerate him.